Bo Altenstam – Treatment of Industrial Stormwater

 How the System Works

 From the pond, the water is pumped into a specially designed HydroBox, where chitosan is added.
-From the HydroBox, the water is pumped to a lamella separator and then passes through a sand filter.
+From the HydroBox, the water is pumped to a lamella clarifier and then passes through a sand filter.
 After that, it flows through two serially connected carbon filters and finally into an IBC tank, where continuous water samples are taken.
 Swedish Hydro Solutions’ measuring equipment is also installed here, and its values can be monitored in real-time via our cloud service.
-A geotube is also present on-site, which dewaters the sludge from the lamella separator.
+A geotube is also present on-site, which dewaters the sludge from the lamella clarifier.

 – This demonstrates that it’s possible to treat difficult industrial stormwater with good results, simply by choosing the best available technology, says Lina Hamel.